-I believe the City of North Vancouver can only be a complete community if our residents have more opportunities to work closer to home.
+The City of North Vancouver can be a more complete community with more opportunities to work closer to home.

 A strong local economy means a strong North Vancouver.
-Dynamic, local economies do something very important — they reduce demand on our strained road network, reduce transportation costs and congestion across the entire region, and give us more time with family and friends.
+Dynamic, local economies reduce demand on our transportation network and give us more time with family and friends.